swopnilnep/DataVisualization/_build/html/_sources/index.md.txt

 ![Distribution of trip duration < 30 in NY](images/1/nyc_duration_distribution_<30nyc.png) ![Distribution of trip duration < 30 in Boston](images/1/boston_duration_distribution_<30_bos.png)

 We notice that lots of trip durations are less than 3 minutes.
-We can regard less than three-minute trip duration is the accidental checkout.
+We can regardless than three-minute trip duration is the accidental checkout.
 Therefore, the number of accidentals checkouts in New York and Boston are 32668 and 4751 respectively.
-Here are the distribution of duration trips < 30 minutes of two cities after dropping all the accidental checkouts:
+Here is the distribution of duration trips < 30 minutes of two cities after dropping all the accidental checkouts:

 ![Distribution of trip duration < 30 without accidental checkouts](images/1/ny_duration_distribution_without_accidentalcheckouts_nyc.png) ![Distribution of trip duration < 30 without accidental checkouts](images/1/boston_duration_distribution_without_accidentalcheckouts_bos.png)